lirantal/asciidoc-book-starter/README.md

 This is a template repository for authoring books using AsciiDoc.

 I've briefly explored other formats such as Markdown, Latex, and Pandoc but I've found AsciiDoc to be the most flexible and powerful format for authoring books.
-It is easily readable and writable to a human, has a lax syntax and good set of defaults for authoring books, and it can be easily converted to other formats such as PDF, EPUB and HTML.
+It is easily readable and writable to a human, has a lax syntax and good set of defaults for authoring books, and it can be easily converted to other formats such as PDF, ePUB and HTML.

 AsciiDoc is also a very powerful format for authoring technical documentation, and is widely used in the media and content publishing industry, such as in O'Reilly's books.